 The first step in selecting the right antenna for your location, and viewing needs, is finding the nearest TV signal.
 And, it's easy because we are going to help you.
 Just follow this link to thefree FCC site, all you need to do is put youraddress into the search bar and select go.

-What will populate is a red beacon that indicates your home, and color coded chart that will let you know how far away each signal is.
+What will populate is a blue beacon that indicates your home, and color coded chart that will let you know how far away each signal is.
 You can click on the name of each channel carrier in the color coded chart to see exactly where they are transmitting their signal from.
 (A line to the station choosen will be drawn on the map.)
 Additional information is also available for the station like it's radius, and cardinal direction!

 This information is extremely helpful for picking an antenna, as most antennas have a mile recommendation on them to work to best of their abilities.